Dr Mathew Guest, BA (Nottingham), MA, PhD (Lancaster), FRSA

 Essays in edited volumes

 - Guest, Mathew (2015).
 Evangelicalism and Politics.
 In 21st Century Evangelicals: Reflections on Research by the Evangelical Alliance.
-Smith, Greg Instant Apostle.
+Smith, Greg Watford: Instant Apostle.
 82-99.

 - Guest, Mathew (2015).
 Religion and the Cultures of Higher Education: Student Christianity in the UK.
 In Issues in Religion and Education, Whose Religion?.
 Beaman, Lori & Van Arragon, Leo Leiden: Brill.
 25: 346 -366.